Seine-Europe

 Map of the overall project for the Seine-Europe district

-The general program of facilities in the Seine-Europe district covers 35,000 m2 of space.
+The general facilities programme for the Seine-Europe district covers 35,000 m2 of premises.
 It includes 4 projects:

-- A European school for 1,200 pupils, which will include a nursery school, an elementary school, a middle school and a high school
+• A European school for 1,200 pupils, comprising a nursery school, primary school, lower secondary school and upper secondary school.

-- A gymnasium: two large rooms equipped with stands will allow for the expansion of sports activities (volleyball, badminton, basketball, indoor soccer, handball, etc.).
+• A gymnasium: two large halls equipped with stands will be used for a wide range of sports (volleyball, badminton, basketball, indoor football, handball, etc.).
 Two other rooms will be dedicated to martial arts, body expression, table tennis and gymnastics.

 View of Diderot Park

-The studies are continuing in order to imagine public spaces that are green, safe and better connected.
-The streets concerned by these studies are the following:
+Studies are continuing to design public spaces that are planted, safe and better connected.
+The streets concerned by these studies are as follows:

 New services accessible to all

 The Miroirs buildings will be replaced by the Odyssey real estate program.
-The project, designed by three internationally renowned architects concerned with the architectural and environmental quality of their projects (Studio Gang Architects, Cro&Co Architecture and CroMe Studio) and supported by Primonial, is based on the interaction and scalability of tertiary, residential and commercial uses.
+The project, designed by three internationally renowned architects, studio Gang Architects, Cro&Co Architecture and CroMe Studio and supported by Primonial, is based on the interaction and scalability of tertiary, residential and commercial uses.

 The central square will once again be open and lined with shops and services at the foot of the building.
 This new meeting place will be accessible via the new pedestrian and bicycle links connecting the business district to downtown Courbevoie, and will thus be accessible to all.
 The square will also overlook the square surrounding the European School, thus playing an essential role in the life of the neighborhood.